soraxas/firmware/README.md

     - `arg5 - adr2` index of macro action to go to otherwise.
   - `resolveNextKeyId` will wait for next key press.
 When the next key is pressed, it will type a unique identifier identifying the pressed hardware key.
 - Conditions are checked before processing the rest of the command.
 If the condition does not hold, the rest of the command is skipped entirelly.
 If the command is evaluated multiple times (i.e., if it internally consists of multiple steps, such as the delay, which is evaluated repeatedly until the desired time has passed), the condition is evaluated only in the first iteration.
-  - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the postponing queue.
   - `ifDoubletap/ifNotDoubletap` is true if previous played macro had the same index and finished at most 250ms ago
   - `ifInterrupted/ifNotInterrupted` is true if a keystroke action or mouse action was triggered during macro runtime.
 Allows fake implementation of secondary roles.
 Also allows interruption of cycles.
+  - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the postponing queue.
+In context of postponing mechanism, this condition acts similar in place of ifInterrupted.
   - `ifPlaytime/ifNotPlaytime <timeout in ms>` is true if at least `timeout` milliseconds passed since macro was started.
   - `ifShift/ifAlt/ifCtrl/ifGui/ifAnyMod/ifNotShift/ifNotAlt/ifNotCtrl/ifNotGui/ifNotAnyMod` is true if either right or left modifier was held in the previous update cycle.
   - `{ifRegEq|ifNotRegEq} <register inex> <value>` will test if the value in the register identified by first argument equals second argument.